derejmi/Anonymous-Journal/README.md

 - Similarly users are able to react with three emojis as well as see a count of how many reactions (by emoji) and comments a post has recieved
 - Validation on both the front-end and back-end.
 - Front-end: Character limit of 200 which alerts the user and disables the form.
 The user is also shown a warning message if the post does not contain a title or content.
--Back-end : Requests are only processed by the API if there is a title and content.
+- Back-end : Requests are only processed by the API if there is a title and content.
 Inputs are also transformed into strings to prevent injections.

 ### Challenges